-In October, Friendship will send its fourth mission team to Vidor, Texas.
+In February 2019, Friendship will send its fifth mission team to Vidor, Texas.
 This small community is still reeling from damage caused from Hurricane Harvey.
 The team from Friendship will assist local residence by hanging dry-wall, finishing dry-wall, and painting.
 We have partnered with Nehemiah’s Vision, a local ministry committed to helping people rebuild their homes.

 Labor For Your Neighbor is a community outreach ministry coordinated through our Sunday morning small groups at Friendship.
 Each small group seeks to make a positive impact on our community by going beyond the four-walls of the church building and demonstrating Christ’s love to others.
 In past months, our small groups have renovated a home for a single mother, organized a community water-play-day for a local housing project, and performed needed yard work for widows in our area.
 There is still much to do!
 Lots need cleaning, yards need mowing, homes need to be repaired, but, even more importantly, people need to see the love of Christ in action.
 Friendship is committed to seeking ways to move the church into the community so that others may believe.

 Upcoming Mission Opportunities

 Adult Small Group Bible Studies – Fall 2018